Which place is cheaper, Prague or Brussels?

 Both Prague and Brussels are popular destinations to visit in the winter with plenty of activities.
 Many travelers come to Brussels for the museums, the shopping scene, and the cuisine.
 Also, many visitors come to Prague in the winter for the museums, the shopping scene, and the cuisine.

 Prague can get quite cold in the winter.
 Be prepared for some very cold days in Brussels.
 Brussels is much warmer than Prague in the winter.
-The temperature in Brussels is usually 3°C (38°F) in January, and Prague stays around 1°C (33°F).
+The daily temperature in Brussels averages around 3°C (38°F) in January, and Prague fluctuates around 1°C (33°F).

 Brussels usually receives around the same amount of sunshine as Prague during winter.
-At this time of the year, Brussels gets 49 hours of sunny skies, while Prague receives 49 hours of full sun.
+Brussels gets 49 hours of sunny skies, while Prague receives 49 hours of full sun in the winter.

 In January, Brussels usually receives more rain than Prague.
-At this time of the year, Brussels gets 67 mm (2.6 in) of rain, while Prague receives 42 mm (1.7 in) of rain.
+Brussels gets 67 mm (2.6 in) of rain, while Prague receives 42 mm (1.7 in) of rain each month for the winter.

 Both Prague and Brussels during the spring are popular places to visit.
 Many visitors come to Brussels in the spring for the activities around the city.
 Also, most visitors come to Prague for the activities around the city and the natural beauty during these months.

 In the spring, Brussels is around the same temperature as Prague.
-Typically, the spring temperatures in Brussels in April are around 10°C (49°F), and Prague is about 10°C (49°F).
+Typically, the spring temperatures in Brussels in April average around 10°C (49°F), and Prague averages at about 10°C (49°F).

 In the spring, Brussels often gets around the same amount of sunshine as Prague.
 Brussels gets 147 hours of sunny skies this time of year, while Prague receives 145 hours of full sun.